 Sections panel TODO

-Sections are the principle content organization mechanism in Textpattern, and the Sections administration panel is where you manage them.
+Sections are the principle content organization mechanism in Textpattern, and the Sections panel is where you manage them.

 On this page:

 - How do sections apply to Textpattern?

 - Create a new section

 - Editing sections

 - Pages and articles listed per page